aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 ### Add custom site
 Add your own custom site (also for testing).
 Check 'Options'-link in popup-menu and go to custom sites.
-\* by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).\
+\* by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
+You can also just request permissions for the custom sites you added.

 Make sure the (new) site is checked under Options (or check on/off-button).
 By default sites' cookies/local storage are removed after page loads (to bypass article limit).
 Also you can enable Googlebot user-agent, disable Javascript for (sub)domain(s)/external sources and/or set the referer (to Facebook, Google or Twitter; ignored when Googlebot is set).